Kiranism/responsive-photography-web/README.md

 # responsive-photography-web

-created a responsive web layout of a photography website using html, css and some jquery
+created a responsive web layout of a photography website using html, css and some jquery to animate smooth scroll